valentingarnier/valentingarnier.github.io/index.md

 By looking at the interactive map above, we can see that the density of our data is far from being uniformly spread around the world.
 There are some areas of the world such as Central Africa and Central Asia which are almost not covered.
 We see that most users we are considering are living in North America, Europe and Japan.

-This fact should be considered in the subsequent analysis we do as it is based on data mainly covering specific and one can even argue similar areas of the world.
+This fact should be considered in the subsequent analysis we do as it is based on data mainly covering specific and, one can even argue, similar areas of the world.
 Indeed, we might, as a lot of research in the scientific litterature, suffer from a [WEIRD (Western, educated, industrialized, rich and democratic) bias](https://www.apa.org/monitor/2010/05/weird).
 For example, it is quite probable that potential users that are not covered in our data and do not come from WEIRD countries will have other patterns in their long distance travels.
 The results we state should thus be taken with a grain of salt.